If you’re looking for a twist to your typical Japan itinerary for first-time travellers, throw some of the best things to do in Fukuoka into the mix.

 Shop ‘til you drop at Canal City Hakata

-You could easily spend an entire day exploring this massive complex.
+You could easily spend an entire day of your Fukuoka trip exploring this massive complex.

 Get a bird’s eye view of the city from Fukuoka Tower

 Fukuoka Tower is one of the more impressive Fukuoka points of interest.
-It’s the highest seaside tower in the country.
+It’s the tallest building in Fukuoka and the highest seaside tower in Japan.

-Completed in 1989, the tower was built upon reclaimed land near Hakata Bay and offers views of the city and bay from three observation decks.
+Completed in 1989, the tower was built upon reclaimed land near Hakata Bay and offers views of Fukuoka and the bay from three observation decks.

 The second observation deck sits at 120 metres and includes a café and lounge.
 Enjoy a meal or drink while overlooking the city.
 Just keep in mind that the prices are a bit steep compared to other establishments.

 If possible, try to visit the tower in the evening.
-The city skyline offers a spectacular display of lights as the sun begins to set.
+The Fukuoka skyline offers a spectacular display of lights as the sun begins to set.

 While walking the paths of Maizuru Park, you’ll come to several of the castle’s gates, towers, and turrets.
 The area also has several modern developments, including a sports facility and an art museum.